swatikushwahaa/Supply-Chain-Delivery-Performance-Profitability-Analysis/README.md

 to identify where late deliveries and profit losses overlap and quantify the financial impact on the business.

-**Tools:** Excel (Power Query) · Power BI · DAX **Domain:** Supply Chain · Logistics · E-commerce Operations

----

 ## Business Problem
 A global supply chain company had no single view of where delivery failures and profit losses occurred simultaneously.
 The ops team needed a prioritised action list to address the highest-impact orders first.

----

 ## Dataset
 - 180,519 orders across 5 markets (Europe, LATAM,